nanxstats/wordcloud/README.md

 A fork of <https://www.jasondavies.com/wordcloud/>.

+## Changeset

-## Changes from the original version
+These user-visible changes are made from the original version:

-- Upgrade d3 to 3.5.17
+- Add color palette selection feature
 - Use native font stack
-- Remove Google Ads
-- Fix HTML structure, isolate inline CSS styles into a separate file
 - Change default values
   - `angle-count`: from 5 to 2
   - `angle-from`: from to -90
   - `angle-to`: from to 0
   - `font`: from "Impact" to "Avenir Next Condensed Medium"

+Other quality of life updates:

+- Fix HTML structure, isolate inline CSS styles into a separate file
+- Upgrade d3 version to 3.5.17
+- Remove Google Ads